ggarillot/nnhAnalysis/processor/README.md

 - ``sl_rec_m`` : recoil mass against the reconstructed W boson (3-jet reconstruction : used to supress the WW semi-leptonic background)
 - ``oblateness, sphericity, cosThrust, principleThrust, majorThrust, minorThrust`` : event shapes variables

-These following variables are debug variables and should not be used for cuts of feed the BDT (This is true MC-information) :
+These following variables are debug variables and should not be used for cuts or to feed the BDT (This is true MC-information) :
 - ``mc_ISR_e`` : total energy of ISR photons
 - ``mc_ISR_pt`` : total transverse impulsion of ISR photons
 - ``mc_nu_flavor`` : flavor of the two neutrinos